 - Credit history – makes up 15% of your credit score

-- Credit file – 10% of your credit score depends on how diverse is your credit file
+- Credit file – 10% of your credit score depends on how diverse your credit file

-- Recent credit inquiries – make up 10% of your credit score
+- Recent credit inquiries – 10% of your credit score

-You need to take all these key elements into consideration if you want to ensure a good credit score.
-More importantly, you can avoid a lot of bad financial situations if you pay attention to these elements from the beginning.
+You must consider all these key elements to ensure a good credit score.
+More importantly, you can avoid many bad financial situations by considering these elements from the beginning.

 Debt Consolidation – 12 Benefits

-Depending on how you use debt consolidation, it can have a positive or negative impact on your credit score.
+Depending on how you use debt consolidation, it can positively or negatively impact your credit score.
 Here are the following benefits of debt consolidation:

 - It helps improve your credit score by consolidating all your debts into one big loan.